tameika/swift-dataTypes-readme-ios-0916/README.md

 ## Printing Strings and Ints

-Remember when you did string interpolation in the last lesson?
 When you interpolate strings, you can use both `String` and `Int` types.
 You pass an `Int` variable or constant into the interpolated string exactly the same way you do a `String`.

 Try adding these two lines to your playground: